adoptium/infrastructure/ansible/README.md

 You are better off running it inside a Virtual Machine isolate from your own local system.
 A `Vagrantfile` has been provided and the usual `vagrant` commands should get it up and running.

+**NOTE** The `/vagrant/` directory maps to the directory on your host that you launched the `VagrantFile` from e.g. `/home/karianna/workspace/AdoptOpenJDK/openjdk-infrastructure/ansible`

 ```
    $ vagrant up
    $ vagrant ssh

-   (ssh login: vagrant   password: vagrant)
+   (uses default ssh login: vagrant   password: vagrant)

-   cd /vagrant/ansible/playbooks
+   cd /vagrant/playbooks
 ```

+1) Ensure that you have edited `hosts` file in `/etc/ansible/`.
+For running locally `hosts` file should contain something as simple as `localhost ansible_connection=local`.

 1) Run a playbook to install dependencies, for Ubuntu 14.x on x86:
-`ansible-playbook -s ubuntu_14_x86.yml`

-or

-`ansible-playbook -s playbooks/ubuntu.yml`
+`ansible-playbook -s ubuntu.yml`

-Ensure that you have created `host` file in the root directory of the repo or in `/etc/ansible/`.
-For running locally `hosts` file should contain something as simple as `localhost ansible_connection=local`.

 # Running Manually